The Black People’s Day of Action – A legacy

 IRIE! dance theatre is a pioneering organisation first established in 1985 and now leading the first BA Diverse Dance Styles in the U.K.

-The company is based at the Moonshot Centre, a location of historic Black-led community action of the 1970s and now a centre of dance, culture and African Caribbean heritage and practice for the whole community.
-Factors which were key in the development of the Pioneers and Protest project.
+The company is based at the Moonshot Centre, a location of historic Black-led community and now a centre of dance, culture and African and Caribbean heritage and practice for the whole community.

 Visitors to the community day were also asked to share a memory of the day of action on a fabric square.
 These squares were later sewed into a commemorative quilt by local craft artist, Gloria Pottinger-Jones, creating an inspiring artefact to remember the events of 1981.